 This cemetery is a hotspot for finding Civil War ghosts.
 Many people report seeing spirits dressed in uniform, a hooded lady, and even children throughout the cemetery.

 When taking pictures in the cemetery, check your photos for glowing orbs, strange mist, and shadowy figures.
-As you wonder the cemetery, you’ll probably get the feeling that you aren’t alone.
+As you wander the cemetery, you’ll probably get the feeling that you aren’t alone.

 Bonus: Auraria Ghost Town